PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 #### Customer Satisfaction

-Customer satisfaction is a key measure of the QMS’s effectiveness.
-The organization must monitor customers’ perceptions of the degree to which their needs and expectations have been fulfilled.
+Customer satisfaction is a key measure of the QMS's effectiveness.
+The organization must monitor customers' perceptions of the degree to which their needs and expectations have been fulfilled.
 This involves:

 1. **Methods for obtaining customer feedback**: